-Find out how fertilisers are defined and what legal requirements you need to meet if you want to import, manufacture, sell, or use a fertiliser in New Zealand.
+Find out what requirements you need to meet if you want to import, manufacture, sell, or use a fertiliser in New Zealand.

-* A fertiliser additive is a non-nutrient substance added to a fertiliser, or applied by itself to land or plants, that:
+A fertiliser additive is a substance (not a nutrient) that is added to a fertiliser, or applied by itself to land or plants, that:

-- modifies the physical characteristics of a fertiliser to make it more fit for its purpose.
+- changes the characteristics of a fertiliser to make it more fit for its purpose.

 When a fertiliser is not a fertiliser

-If you make claims about your product that go beyond the definition of a fertiliser – for example, saying the product will control bud break – the product is no longer considered a fertiliser.
-It becomes an 'agricultural chemical' and will likely require registration.
+If you make a claim about your product that is outside the definition of a fertiliser – for example, that it controls bud break – it's no longer classed as a fertiliser under the ACVM Act.
+It becomes an agricultural chemical and will probably require registration.

-If you are unsure of your product's status under the ACVM Act, we can do a class determination for you.
-There is a fee for this service.
+If you are unsure of your product's status under the ACVM Act, a class determination will tell you.

-For private imports of fertilisers, check with MPI first to get advice on whether the product fits the definition of a fertiliser.
-An email confirmation can be provided for clearance at the border.
+For private imports, check with MPI to confirm if the product fits the definition of a fertiliser.
+You can use an email confirmation from MPI for clearance at the border.

-If you want to import a fertiliser of plant origin, you must meet strict biosecurity requirements.
-These requirements are to prevent the entry of unwanted organisms into New Zealand.
-For more on this, see here:
+If you want to import a fertiliser of plant origin, you must meet strict biosecurity requirements to prevent unwanted organisms from getting into New Zealand.

-New Zealand exports fertilisers ranging from nutrients to soil additives.
-If you want to export a fertiliser product, you will need to meet the requirements of overseas markets.
+If you want to export a fertiliser, you need to meet the requirements of the destination market.

 Has this been useful?
 Give us your feedback